Quansight/pnumpy/README.md

 # PNumPy
-Parallel NumPy is a new multithreaded package which seamlessly speeds up NumPy for large arrays (> 64,000 elements).
-Most importantly, there is *no change required to your existing NumPy code*.
+Parallel NumPy seamlessly speeds up NumPy for large arrays (64K+ elements) with *no change required to your existing NumPy code*.

 This first release speeds up NumPy binary and unary ufuncs such **add, multiply, isnan, abs, sin, log, sum, min and many more**.
 Sped up functions also include: **sort, argsort, lexsort, boolean indexing, and fancy indexing**.